Types of therapists

 - Dialectical behavior therapy (DBT) is a type of CBT that teaches the patient skills to help tolerate stress, regulate emotions, and improve relationships.
 DBT is often used to help those diagnosed with eating disorders, borderline personality disorders, or suicidal ideation.

 - What kind of training do they have in treating anxiety disorders (or whatever concern you have)?

-- What is their approach to treatment?
+- What’s their approach to treatment?

-- How long is the course of treatment?
-How long is each individual session?
+- How long is the typical course of treatment?

 - Are family members asked to participate in therapy sessions?